fluffykraken/sics/README.md

 HOST = 192.168.1.100 # your influxDB host
 PORT = 8086 # influxDB port
-DATABASE = home_assistant  # Your Home Assistant InfluxDB database name DBUSER = admin
+DATABASE = home_assistant  # Your Home Assistant InfluxDB database name DBUSER = "admin"  # InfluxDB username; set to None if authentication is not required DBPASSWORD = "mysecurepassword"  # InfluxDB password; set to None if authentication is not required
-DBPASSWORD = mysecurepassword

 [CLEANER]
 MEASUREMENT = W  # Example: Power measurement